GetStream/stream-chat-react-native/docs/cookbook.md

 ## How to customize/modify underlying `FlatList` of `MessageList` or `ChannelList`?

-  You can pass aditional any number of props to underlying FlatList using `additionalFlatListProps` prop:
+  You can pass additional any number of props to underlying FlatList using `additionalFlatListProps` prop:

  ```js static
   <ChannelList